Where does the club meet and when does the show start?

 Yes.
 The club provides tea, coffee and soft drinks (even alcohol on occasion)against a small donation once the doors are open and prior to the film.

 - on certain film nights you will be able to pre-order a 2 or 3 course meal, which will be available at the Community Centre cafe prior to the film.
-The dates are listed on our home page and also on the new 2016 pamphlets.
-Menus for July - December will be available shortly.
+The dates are listed on our home page.
+Menus for January to June 2017 are available here.
 To pre-order your meal, phone the community centre on 016977 45023 with your name and menu choice, indicating the number of people with name and menu choice.
 Deadline for pre-order is the Tuesday prior to the film.
 Payment on the night to the cafe directly.
-The price is against each menu, and is for 2 courses, glass of wine, tea or coffee.
+The price is against each menu, and is for 2 or 3 courses, glass of wine.

 How accessible are film nights for people with disabilities?